Performing Trade Studies Using Analyzer

 • Can be used with all STK scenarios, including those with STK Astrogator satellites.

-Start by opening Analyzer.
+Start by opening Analyzer in STK.

 1. Click View on the STK menu bar.